-- 1. Frontier School Corporation charges specific fees for classes and activities.
+- Frontier School Corporation charges specific fees.
 Such fees or charges are determined by the cost of materials, freight/handling fees, and add on fees for loss or damage to school property.
 The school and staff do not make profit.
 Students using school property and equipment can be charged for excessive wear and abuse of the property and equipment.
 The charge will be used to pay for the damage, not to make a profit.
 If fees are not paid, it will be sent to collections and extra fees may be charged.
-Books and Chromebooks are rented under the following conditions - i.)
-The books and Chromebooks must be returned at the end of the semester or year in good condition with allowances being made for wear caused by careful use. - ii.)
-The renter will pay for the book and Chromebook if it is lost or damaged.

-- iii.)
-Marking, tearing, or defacing may be considered a cause for replacement. - 2.
-Consumable Fees These fees are charged for anticipated expenditures for educational materials and supplies used within classes that are not covered by the book rental fee. - Activity Fee-a fee is charged each student each year to cover the membership fee for the Division of Student Activities and the cost of the Scribbler.
+Books and Chromebooks are rented under the following conditions - The books and Chromebooks must be returned at the end of the semester or year in good condition with allowances being made for wear caused by careful use. - ii.)
+The renter will pay for the book and Chromebook if it is lost or damaged. - iii.)
+Marking, tearing, or defacing may be considered a cause for replacement. - Activity Fee-a fee is charged each student each year to cover the membership fee for the Division of Student Activities and the cost of the Scribbler.